gkdr/lurch/README.md

 Once you have confirmed these conditions are met, every member has to activate _OMEMO_ him- or herself.
 Using this plugin it works by typing `/lurch enable`.
 Warning messages are displayed if it does not work for every user in the conference, hopefully helping to fix the issue.

-It is __recommended__ you confirm the fingerprints look the same on each device, including among your own.To do this, you can e.g. display all fingerprints participating in a conversation using `/lurch show fp conv`.
+It is __recommended__ you confirm the fingerprints look the same on each device, including among your own.
+To do this, you can e.g. display all fingerprints participating in a conversation using `/lurch show fp conv`.

+## Uninstallation
+In order to uninstall this plugin, you should call the `/lurch uninstall` command.
+It will remove this client from the _OMEMO_ device list, notifying other _OMEMO_ clients that they do not need to encrypt messages for it any longer.

+Afterwards, you can just deactivate the plugin in the _Tools > Plugins_ window.

+In order to completely remove all data related to this plugin, e.g. for a fresh installation, you will need to delete the following files from your _.purple_ directory:
+* _your@xmpp.account_omemo_db.sqlite_ to delete the device list cache
+* _your@xmpp.account_axc_db.sqlite_ to delete your keypair and all sessions with other devices
+* and finally, _lurch.[so|dll]_ found in the _plugins_ directory

 ## Bug Reports
 If something does not work as expected, don't hesitate to open an issue.